Why a 50% chance of rain usually means a 100% chance of confusion.

 (Note this does reduce the coverage weight, and this is how we use POPS on TV at WCNC)

 Now that you know where the chance comes from I should also tell you how we use them on TV.
 For our area, I often say there is a 20% chance of rain and that means for any given point on the map.
 So if you stay in one spot all day your chance of rain remains 20%.
 The problem is people rarely stay in one spot on the map all day.
 So if you travel from home to work, school, the gym, the park, the grocery store, or anywhere else you will be increased your chance of seeing rain.
 It’s like buying more raffle tickets each one you buy increases your chances of winning.
 For our purposes and as an example we will use a point on the map within 10 miles.
 So for every 10 miles you travel, you will increase your odds of seeing rain by multiplying the chance of rain at each point.
+This is also very important if you check the forecast for your house but are traveling somewhere else.
+The chance of rain for your house might not to be the same as where you are going.
+So always take that into consideration.

 Below you see a simple grid.
 If you travel from point A, to point B then to point C you will increase your rain chances.
 You multiply each location’s chance.
 So for every point, you cross you have increased your chance of rain by 4%